Do Teachers Need Liability Insurance? [8 Reasons to Buy Your Own]

 In the 2021 case of Yanes v. the City of New York, a teacher was sued by the family of a student burned during a science experiment.
 The teacher hadn’t realized the U.S. Chemical Safety Board flagged the experiment as dangerous after a similar accident in another school.
 The court awarded the family $29 million.

 Accidents don’t even have to be that dramatic.
-In a recent teacher negligence case, a substitute was sued along with the board of education when, distracted by one student, she failed to prevent bullying and harm to another.
-The student was awarded a settlement in 2023 after expensive court battles dragged on over four years.
+In a recent teacher negligence case, a substitute teacher was sued, along with the board of education, when, distracted by one student, she failed to prevent bullying and harm to another.
+The student was awarded a settlement in 2023 after expensive court battles dragged on for over four years.

 4. False Allegations Are All Too Common

-It often doesn’t click with students that false accusations can derail a teacher’s career — even something as simple as inventing preferential comments to excuse a bad grade.
+It often doesn’t click with students that false accusations can derail a teacher’s career — even something as simple as inventing preferential comments to excuse a poor grade.

-Schools rightly try to believe students, but teachers often don’t have protections when the allegation is fake.
-An investigation can be long and public, costing teachers their reputations (and personal finances) no matter the outcome.
+Schools rightly try to believe students, but teachers often lack protections when the allegation is fake.
+An investigation can be long and public, costing teachers their reputations (and personal finances), no matter the outcome.
 Other teachers face job consequences or charges before a substantial investigation takes place.

 In 2021, a former Teacher of the Year was arrested and charged after an accusation of physical abuse.
 Charges were dropped following a year of investigation and legal wrangling, but not before the school had already publicly distanced itself from the teacher.